CubeGPT/BukkitGPT-v3/README.md

 ## Contributing
 If you like the project, you can give the project a star, or [submit an issue](https://github.com/CubeGPT/BukkitGPT-v3/issues) or [pull request](https://github.com/CubeGPT/BukkitGPT-v3/pulls) to help make it better.

+## Credits

+- [Isaac Turner](https://github.com/noporpoise)'s [unifieddiff.py](https://gist.github.com/noporpoise/16e731849eb1231e86d78f9dfeca3abc), we use it to apply diffs to the files.

+- [QGUI](https://github.com/QPT-Family/QGUI), the UI framework used in `ui.py`.

+- [CFR](https://github.com/leibnitz27/cfr), the decompiler used for the plugin editing feature.

 ## License
 ```